Snaacky/chiya/README.md

 ## Contributing

 Contributors are more than welcome to help make Chiya a better bot.
-Please follow these steps to get your work merged in:

-1. Reach out on Discord and propose your idea beforehand.
-2. Clone the repository `git clone` and create a new branch `git checkout -b branch_name` for your work.
-3. Add a feature, fix a bug, or refactor some code.
-4. Open a Pull Request with a comprehensive list of changes.
+If you are a developer, we encourage you to fork the bot, make changes, and PR your changes upstream.
+We ask that you read and adhere to our style guide for all PRs for consistency across the entire code base.
+PRs with no prior communication are not encouraged as your PR may not align with our ideals for the bot.
+Feel free to reach out for any questions or feedback.

 ### Style Guide
 - [PEP8 as our style guide base.](https://peps.python.org/pep-0008/)